masastack/MASA.Framework/src/Isolation/Masa.Contrib.Isolation.Environment/README.md

 }
 ````

-4. The class corresponding to the isolated table needs to implement IEnvironment
+4. The class corresponding to the isolated table needs to implement IMultiEnvironment

-You can also choose not to implement IEnvironment when using physical isolation
+You can also choose not to implement IMultiEnvironment when using physical isolation

 ##### Summarize